TZstatsADS/Fall2021-Project3-group6/README.md

 	+ Wang, Yalin

 + Project summary: In this project, we created predictive models for image classification using noisy labels.
 Firstly, We consider a baseline model directly on the noisy dataset without any label corrections.
 RGB histogram features are extracted to fit a logistic regression model.
 Moreover, we built the two predictive models(model1&model2).
 For model 1 we uesd a more sophisticated model (CNN model) than the baseline, while still treats the noisy labels as clean ones.
-Fore moedel 2, we tried confident learning to correct the labels.
+For moedel 2, we tried confident learning to correct the labels.
 Finally, both models achieve satisfying prediction accuracy(model1: 0.3 ; model2: 0.7).

 **Contribution statement**: